skion/docs.getdbt.com/website/docs/reference/global-configs/cache.md

 ### Cache population

 At the start of runs, dbt caches metadata about all the objects in all the schemas where it might materialize resources (such as models).
-By default, dbt populates the cache with information on all schemas related to the project.
+By default, dbt populates the relational cache with information on all schemas related to the project.

 There are two ways to optionally modify this behavior:
 - `POPULATE_CACHE` (default: `True`): Whether to populate the cache at all.
 To skip cache population entirely, use the `--no-populate-cache` flag or `DBT_POPULATE_CACHE: False`.
 Note that this does not _disable_ the cache; missed cache lookups will run queries, and update the cache afterward.